ksduster/plugin-autocloser/README.md

 Enjoy!

-Note: With my experience with this plug in, if you have the "Audit" plugin disabled, it will not work.
+Note: With my experience with this plug in, if you have the "Audit" plugin ensabled when setting this plugin up, it will not work.
 Disable the Audit plug in for the first few cycles of this closer running, then re-enable your audit plugin.